danielvartan/orbis/README.md

 such as:

 - [`filter_points_on_land`](https://danielvartan.github.io/orbis/reference/Filter_points_on_land.html):
-  filters latitude/longitude points that intersects with a given [`sf`](https://r-spatial.github.io/sf/) geometry.
+  Filters latitude/longitude points that intersects with a given [`sf`](https://r-spatial.github.io/sf/) geometry.
 - [`get_country_names`](https://danielvartan.github.io/orbis/reference/get_country_names.html):
   Get names or codes of all countries present in the [ISO